Almadraba

+A depiction of almadraba in a painting by Mariano Bertuchi.

 Tiles featuring a scene of tuna catching on a wall at Conil de la Frontera, Spain.
-The scene is overseen by Our Lady of Mount Carmel.
+The scene is overseen by Our Lady of MounCarmel.

 Almadraba (a Spanish word coming from المَضْرَٰبَة; in almadrava) is an elaborate and ancient technique for trapping and catching Atlantic bluefin tuna (Thunnus thynnus).